pwmt/pwmt.github.io/content/projects/girara/installation.md

 ## Stable version
-Since girara packages are available in many distributions it is recommended to install it from their with your prefered package manager.
+Since girara packages are available in many distributions it is recommended to install it from there with your prefered package manager.
 Otherwise you can grab the latest version of the source code from our website and build it by hand:

     $ tar xfv girara-<version>.tar.gz